scorpjke/VQuick/README.md

 - Find the file `dist/lib/rime.dll` and copy it.

-- Open your Weasel directory, for example `C:\Program Files (x86)\Rime\weasel-0.14.3` and replace rime.dll with the new one.
+- Open your Weasel directory, for example `C:\Program Files (x86)\Rime\weasel-0.14.3` and replace `rime.dll` with the new one.

 - Restart your PC

 3. Installing the keyboard files

-- Switch the language and then on the panel you should see an icon 中.
+- Switch the language and then on the panel you should see an icon `中`.
 Right-click it and choose 用戶文件夾（C）.
 A folder should open.

 <img src="media/yaml_folder.png" width="200" />

-- Download the [files](https://github.com/scorpjke/rime-vietnamese/archive/refs/heads/master.zip) from VQuick repository and copy them to the Rime folder that opened in the previous step (but if you had Rime installed before, be careful to not replace important files so read below `If you already had Rime installed before`).
+- Download the [files](https://github.com/scorpjke/rime-vietnamese/archive/refs/heads/master.zip) from VQuick repository and copy them to the Rime folder that opened in the previous step (but if you had Rime installed before, be careful to not replace important files so read below **if you already had Rime installed before**).

 - Right-click the icon 中 and choose 輸入法設定（S）.
 A settings window should open.